 One day at The Gem Museum, as our gem hunter was foraging for gemstones, an extraordinary stone appeared, it was a star garnet AND IT CHANGES COLOUR!
 Colour change is definitely one of our favorite phenomena and it is always exciting to see one, not to mention a double phenomena stone and it got us all hyped up.
 We are not sure how rare this type of garnet is, but we do know double-phenomena gemstones are.

 In gemology, a star or asterism is only visible when there are one or more sets of dense microscopic needle-like inclusion networks formed within the stone.
 On top of that, those networks must be aligned to a specific crystallographic orientation in order to reflect the light into a star; Colour change stone changes colour under different illumination, namely daylight and incandescent light, usually due to a reaction of the stone’s trace element.

 As seen in the photo, this highly abraded garnet shows signs of how badly it has been taken care of.
-On the bright side, its colour faintly changes from purple under incandescent light to dark violet under daylight, and has a 4-ray star that looks like an X. Garnet has the most diverse colour-change hue varieties along with alexandrite, although its dramaticness may not be on par with the latter.
+On the bright side, its colour faintly changes from purple under incandescent light to dark violet under daylight, and a 4-ray star that symbolises an X. Garnet has the most diverse colour-change hue varieties along with alexandrite, although its dramaticness may not be on par with the latter.

-Typically garnet does not have a vivid colour change, an attribute caused by its own chemical composition.
+Typically garnet does not have a vivid colour change, an attribution defected by its own chemical composition.
 Based on a research of Madagascan colour change garnets by SSEF, they have concluded that the intensity of its colour change depends on the ratio between manganese and vanadium/chromium.
 Simply put it as: i) more manganese, less colour change, ii) more vanadium/chromium, more colour change.
 If the garnet has high content of all three chemical elements, it will show less colour change for manganese overrides the other two.

 Read more here: